premise-community-scenarios/energy-perspective-2050-switzerland/README.md

 * `import from neighboring countries electricity, high voltage` (CH)

-That market itself relies on imports from the rest of Europe, which is provided by the regional IAM market for European electricity (white boundaries in map above).
+That market itself relies on imports from the rest of Europe, which is provided by the regional IAM market for European electricity (blue boundaries in map above).

 How are technologies mapped?
 ---------------------------